bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 **Firmware**

-Edit the configuration.h file and enable the line that says: #define REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER Rebuild and deploy the Marlin firmware to your 3D Printer.
+Edit the configuration.h file and enable the line that says: `#define REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER`.
+Rebuild and deploy the Marlin firmware to your 3D Printer.